Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

-where $c$ is the speed of light and, as before, $H_{\rm{fR}}(z';\bm{\theta})$ is calculated using Eq.~(\ref{eq_Hz_fR}).
-As for the analysis of the expansion rate in the previous section, here we also carry out the fit of the $\Lambda$CDM model prediction for the distance modulus with the same $\chi^2$ function, Eq.~(\ref{eq_chi2_muSN}), reducing the parameters vector to $\bm{\theta} = (H_0, \Omega_{m0})$.
+Notice that, in Eq.~(\ref{eq_muSN}), the distance modulus is written as a function of the absolute magnitude, $M$, in order to make it clear that, for our analyses where Pantheon data are included, we also include $M$ as a parameter to fit, i.e., $\bm{\theta} = (M, H_0, \Omega_{m0}, b)$ in the corresponding $\chi^2$ function, like Eq.~(\ref{eq_chi2_muSN}).
+As for the analysis of the expansion rate in the previous section, here we also carry out the fit of the prediction of the $\Lambda$CDM model for the distance modulus with the same $\chi^2$ function, Eq.~(\ref{eq_chi2_muSN}), reducing the vector of parameters to $\bm{\theta} = (M, H_0, \Omega_{m0})$.

-The contour plots, together with the posterior probabilities for the fitted parameters for the $f(R)$ model are shown in Fig.~\ref{fig_cornerCombo_HzmSN} (dark blue contours and lines), while the corresponding best fit values are presented in Table \ref{tab_MCMCintervals}.
-As clearly exhibited by the (dark blue) contours, there is a strong correlation among the parameters, producing long allowed areas, covering most of studied range of values.
+The contour plots, together with the posterior probabilities for the fitted parameters for the $f(R)$ model, are shown in Fig.~\ref{fig_cornerCombo_HzmSN2}.
+As expected, the absolute magnitude $M$ is well constrained by this dataset and the prediction of the $f(R)$ model (see Table \ref{tab_MCMCintervals}) is consistent with the value reported in Ref.~\citep{Riess:2021jrx}.
+A strong correlation between some of the parameters is evident in the contours obtained, in particular for ($M, H_0$) and ($\Omega_{m0}, b$), exhibiting long allowed areas, covering most of the range of values studied.

-In particular, for the present value of the Hubble expansion rate, $H_0$, a statistically weak preference for lower values (in a better agreement with Planck) is obtained, pushing also $b$ to be small, but different from zero up to almost $\,\sim 2\sigma$ C.L.~(see Table \ref{tab_MCMCintervals}).
-In this scenario (low $H_0$ and small $b$), the allowed region for $\Omega_{\rm{m}0}$ extends to largest explored values, in good agreement with the Planck and DESI observations.
+It is interesting to note that the Pantheon data alone are not enough to constrain the present value of the Hubble expansion rate $H_0$, an aspect also observed, for instance, by the authors of Ref.~\citep{Brout:2022vxf}.
+Furthermore, although the best fit for $b$ is rather large, the data analysis is statistically consistent with $b = 0$ (see Table \ref{tab_MCMCintervals}).
+In addition, the observed correlation between $\Omega_{\rm{m}0}$ and $b$, makes $\Omega_{\rm{m}0}$ agree with the Planck and DESI observations for $b\sim 0$, as expected.